Assault Amphibious Vehicle: Development

 The U.S. Marine Corps became interested in replacing the LVTP-5 due to its limited range, slow water speed and the difficulty of maintaining the aging platform.
 In 1964, the Marine Corps solicited proposals to replace meet its requirement.
 The Marine Corps selected a proposal by FMC.
 FMC delivered the first of 15 prototypes, designated LVTPX12, in October 1967.
 Marine Corps testing concluded in September 1969.
 In June 1970, the Marine Corps awarded FMC a $78.5 million contract for the production of 942 vehicles.

-The LVTP-7 was first introduced in 1972.
-In 1982, FMC was contracted to conduct the LVTP-7 Service Life Extension Program (SLEP), which converted the LVT-7 vehicles to the improved AAV-7A1 vehicle by adding an improved engine, transmission, and weapons system and improving the overall maintainability of the vehicle.
-The Cummins VT400 diesel engine replaced the GM 8V53T, and this was driven through FMC's HS-400-3A1 transmission.
-The hydraulic traverse and elevation of the weapon station was replaced by electric motors, which eliminated the danger from hydraulic fluid fires.
-The suspension and shock absorbers were strengthened as well.
-The fuel tank was made safer, and a fuel-burning smoke generator system was added.
-Eight smoke grenade launchers were also placed around the armament station.
-The headlight clusters were housed in a square recess instead of the earlier round type.
-The driver was provided with an improved instrument panel and a night vision device, and a new ventilation system was installed.
-These upgraded vehicles were originally called LVT-7A1, but the Marine Corps renamed the LVTP-7A1 to AAV-7A1 in 1984.
+The first production models were delivered in August 1971 and the first units became operational in March 1972.
+In 1977, FMC was contracted to convert 14 LVTP-7 vehicles to prototype LVTP-7A1 configuration.
+This became the AAV7A1, and from 1982 to 1984 all LVTP-7s were converted to AAV7A1 standard.
+Improvements were made to the engine, transmission and the overall maintainability of the vehicle.
+The Cummins VT400 diesel engine replaced the GM 8V53T.

+Enhanced Applique Armor Kits (EAAK) were produced for the AAV-7A1 beginning in 1991 and ending in 1993, providing protection against penetration from small arms fire up to 14.5 mm caliber as well as 155 mm artillery fragments.

+In 1997 BAE Systems was awarded a contract encompassing all AAV systems and components to return the AAV to the original vehicle's performance specifications and ensure acceptable readiness.
+Assault Amphibious Vehicle Reliability, Availability, Maintainability/Rebuild to Standard (AAV RAM/RS) program replaced both the AAV engine and suspension with US Army M2 Bradley Fighting Vehicle (BFV) components modified for the AAV.

-Another improvement was added starting in 1987 in the form of a Cadillac Gage weapon station or Up-Gunned Weapon Station (UGWS) which was armed with both a .50 cal (12.7 mm) M2HB machine gun and a Mk-19 40 mm grenade launcher.
+Another improvement was added starting in 1987 in the form of a Cadillac Gage weapon station or Up-Gunned Weapon Station (UGWS).

-Enhanced Applique Armor Kits (EAAK) were developed for the AAV-7A1 in 1989 and fitted by 1993, and the added weight of the new armor necessitated the addition of a bow plane kit when operating afloat.